jesperberth/automationclass/lab02/lab2.md

 Click the Source control button in the left panel.

-Notice that there are three changes waiting

-* .gitignore
-* 01_linux.yml
-* settings.yml

-We need to commit the changes before .gitignore will ignore settings.yml

 ![Alt text](pics/016_code_playbook.png?raw=true "playbook in VSCode")

 Write a comment __"First Playbook__" and click "Ctrl + Enter" to commit the changes